LMU will open the WCC Championship Tournament on Thursday vs. BYU.

-LMU will play a midweek game against CSUN on Tuesday afternoon.
+LMU will play a midweek game at Oregon on Wednesday.

-LMU will travel to Pepperdine for a three-game WCC series this weekend.
+LMU will visit Gonzaga for a key three-game WCC series.

 LMU will begin the 2016 season at #11 TCU on Friday night.